The Chiricahua Apaches

 In an incident at a mining camp, Mangas Coloradas, chief of the Mimbreño Chiricahua, was whipped, an act that resulted in his life-long enmity against white men.
 Though his son-in-law Cochise had long resisted fighting Americans, in 1861 he too, was betrayed by white men and turned against them.

-Together, Mangas Coloradas and Cochise ravaged much southern New Mexico and Arizona, until Mangas was wounded in 1862, captured and killed in January 1863, allegedly while trying to escape from Fort McLane, New Mexico.
+Together, Mangas Coloradas and Cochise ravaged much of southern New Mexico and Arizona, until Mangas was wounded in 1862, then captured and killed in January of 1863, allegedly while trying to escape from Fort McLane, New Mexico.
 Upon the death of his uncle, Cochise became principal chief of the Apaches.
 More on Mangas Coloradas.

 Cochise had long worked as a woodcutter at the Apache Pass stagecoach station of the Butterfield Overland line until 1861, when a raiding party drove off cattle belonging to a white rancher and abducted the child of a ranch hand.
 An inexperienced Army officer, Lt.
-George Bascom, arrived and ordered Cochise and 5 other Apaches to appear for questioning.
+George Bascom, arrived and ordered Cochise and five other Apaches to appear for questioning.
 When they denied guilt or complicity, Bascom ordered his men to seize and arrest the Apaches.
 (Their claims of innocence were later substantiated.)

 Avenging these deaths, Cochise took to the warpath with his uncle, Mangas Coloradas.
 During the following year, warfare by Apache bands was so fierce that troops, settlers and traders all withdrew from the region.
 And upon the recall of army forces to fight in the U.S. Civil War in 1861, Arizona was practically abandoned to the Apaches.